GoogleCloudPlatform/cloud-hackathons/README.md

 Hacks can focus on a single technology or focus on a solution scenario that features multiple technologies working together to solve a business problem.

 Read our [gHacks Author's Guide](/000-FAQ/gH-HowToAuthorAHack.md) for details on how to author a hack.
-The author's guide contains a set of markdown template files that help you quickly create new hack content that is consistent with the WTH format.
+The author's guide contains a set of markdown template files that help you quickly create new hack content that is consistent with the gHack format.

 # The gHacks Collection